preethidommaraju/image-synthesis-ldm/README.md

 ## Association

-This project was developed as part of the **MS Computer Science** program at **St. Francis University**, focusing on cutting-edge AI research in generative models and deep learning.
+This project was developed as part of the **MS Computer Science** program at **St. Francis College**, focusing on cutting-edge AI research in generative models and deep learning.

 ---